-Detentions resume in Belarus as students take to the streets
+Belarus: Students detained while protesting nation’s leader

 The Belarusian Association of Journalists said over the weekend that accreditation rights were also taken away from 17 Belarusians working for several other media, including Germany’s ARD television, the BBC, Reuters and AFP, and U.S.-funded radio Free Europe/Radio Liberty said five of its journalists lost their accreditation.

-The U.S. and the EU officials have strongly condemned the media crackdown.
+U.S. and EU officials have strongly condemned the media crackdown.

 The detention of hundreds of demonstrators didn’t deter the opposition from mounting another massive rally on Sunday, which saw an estimated 100,000 flood the streets of the Belarusian capital amid a heavy police presence.